NotDSF/HttpSpy/README.md

 A powerful and highly efficient network debugging tool for Roblox (and exploits)

 ## Usage
+> Be sure to execute the HttpSpy before the target script!
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/NotDSF/HttpSpy/main/init.lua"))({
   WebsocketSpy = false -- Be careful if you decide to use this, it is disabled by default for a reason and can be detected easily!